raspberrypilearning/sensing-science/lesson-6/lesson.md

 ##Extension

 - Edit the code to change the patterns / colours used.
-- Does the choice of insect make a difference?
+- Does the species of insect make a difference?

 ##Risk assessment